 If you’re a Kenyan Paypal or Payoneer user, you have probably come across ePay swift.
 They have been in business for a while.

-Based in Mombasa, they’ve served a number of clients across Kenya and clients receive funds from their Paypal or payoneer wallets into their Mpesa accounts countrywide.
+Based in Mombasa, they’ve served a number of clients across Kenya and clients receive funds from their Paypal or Payoneer wallets into their Mpesa accounts countrywide.

 The simple thing you have to do is to contact them by email, transfer funds and then get them deposited in your Mpesa within 24hours.
-Of course, their is a charge/commission to be paid.
+Of course, there is a charge/commission to be paid.
 See fee below.

-Put aside just withdrawing your balances from Payoneer or Paypal, you can actually use ePay Swift services to accept donations and receive payments. ePay Swift avails there API to enable businesses, organizations and individuals raise funds.
+Put aside just withdrawing your balances from Payoneer or Paypal, you can actually use ePay Swift services to accept donations and receive payments. ePay Swift avails there API to enable businesses, organizations and individuals to raise funds.